MegaRockLabs/smart-account-auth/README.md

 # Smart Account Authentication

+Authentication Library / SDK  for working with various crypthograpghic credentials / authenticators
+- Client-side tools for requesting credentials abd their serilizations
+- Verification (+ storage) logic for Rust environments.
-SDK with client-side tools for requesting crypthograpghic credentials / authenticators and verifying them in Rust environment.
-Ideal for smart accounts, wallets and apps with build-in authentication
+- Ideal for smart accounts, wallets and apps with build-in authentication

 ## Goals and Focus-Area
 - Definition of useful data structure, trais and utlity functions